safenetwork/api.safedev.org/README.md

 ### Web apps

-To access SAFE websites, you need to use [SAFE Browser](https://github.com/joshuef/beaker/releases).
+To access SAFE websites, we recommend using [SAFE Browser v0.4.2](https://github.com/joshuef/beaker/releases/tag/v0.4.2).
 SAFE Browser provides an API that web apps can use to communicate with SAFE Launcher.
 See the [SAFE-js API Docs](https://github.com/joshuef/safe-js#api) for more info.

 Examples of web apps: